 It's a very good idea to acquaint yourself with the rules and regulations.
 There is nothing worse than starting your shooting career on a bad note.
-Many of them will probably not make much sense to begin with but as you progress through the course, they will be explained.
+Many of them will probably not make much sense to begin with but as you progress through the course, they will become clear to you or will be explained.